When the ABS light came on, it presented a moment of discovery. It means there is a problem with the anti-lock braking system.

 Fix a leaking ABS Pump.

 Replace the ABS pump module after ascertaining it’s leaking.
 The pump is on the driver’s side.
-Trace the black wire from the bleed abs module to the driver-side fender and unbolt it.
+Trace the black wire from the bleed ABS module to the driver-side fender and unbolt it.
 Use a wire brush to clean the bolt and lug.
-Remove all the grime off the parts to leave them shiny and clean.
+Remove all the grime from the parts to leave them shiny and clean.

 Apply Di-grease to the lug and bolt on both sides and in the bolt hole.
 Apply more Di-grease on the bolt and lug surface, including the wire housing.
-Ensure all metal surfaces are covered in grease.
+Ensure all metal surfaces are greased.

 Replace the ABS wheel speed sensor.